obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Plugin guidelines.md

 ### Avoid using global app instance

-Avoid using the global app object, `window.app`.
-Instead, use the reference in your plugin instance, `this.app`.
+Avoid using the global app object, `app` (or `window.app`).
+Instead, use the reference provided by your plugin instance, `this.app`.

-`window.app` is intended for debugging purposes and might be removed in the future.
+The global app object is intended for debugging purposes and might be removed in the future.

 ## Security